 Does your teenager associate material things with your love?

-Instead, make time to connect with your teenager in a meaningful way to strengthen the bond between parent and child.
-This should be a priority in your family life.
+Make time to connect with your teenager in a meaningful way to strengthen the bond between parent and child.
+This must be a priority in your family life.
 Your teenager will listen to you more when you teach them about gratitude if you have a good relationship with them.

 Help teenagers notice the kindness others have shown them

 To help our teenagers feel grateful, point out when things go well for them.
-Help them understand the reasons and people behind those occurrences.
+Help them understand or remember the reasons and people behind those occurrences.

 For instance, “The lady just picked up and gave back the wallet that you dropped.
 That is so kind of her.”